 Grayson real estate is some of the most expensive in Georgia, although Grayson house values don't compare to the most expensive real estate in the U.S.

-Grayson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Grayson is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Grayson who work in office and administrative support (17.59%), sales jobs (14.45%), and management occupations (13.25%).
+Grayson is a decidedly white-collar city, with fully 90.53% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Grayson is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Grayson who work in office and administrative support (15.92%), teaching (15.26%), and management occupations (11.83%).

-The per capita income in Grayson in 2010 was $30,425, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $121,700 for a family of four.
+The per capita income in Grayson in 2018 was $38,262, which is wealthy relative to Georgia and the nation.
+This equates to an annual income of $153,048 for a family of four.

 Grayson is an extremely ethnically-diverse city.
 The people who call Grayson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grayson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Grayson include Irish, English, Italian, and German.
+Grayson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.81% of the city’s residents.
+Important ancestries of people in Grayson include English, Scottish, German, Irish, and African.

 The most common language spoken in Grayson is English.
-Other important languages spoken here include African languages and Other Asian languages.
+Other important languages spoken here include Spanish and Other Asian languages.